22940dev/hugo-frameview/content/projects.md

 And I made a curated list of [privacy respecting tools and services](https://github.com/nikitavoloboev/privacy-respecting).

 ## Other things
-I visualise all the GitHub repositores I shared [here](https://my.mindnode.com/ZKGETDkUaQUsL3q8q9z788CxG84oEHgDiT79GuzX#-143.5,-902.6,0)
+I map all the GitHub repositores I shared [here](https://wiki.nikitavoloboev.xyz/sharing/my-github.html).
+I also map all the articles I wrote [all the articles I wrote](https://wiki.nikitavoloboev.xyz/sharing/my-articles.html) and [videos I made](https://wiki.nikitavoloboev.xyz/sharing/my-youtube.html).

 [Here](https://wiki.nikitavoloboev.xyz/sharing/sharing.html) you can find other things I have shared and made.